juji-io/datalevin/README.md

 * Datoms in a transaction are committed together as a batch, rather than being saved by `with-datom` one at a time.

+* ACID transaction and rollback are supported.

+* Lazy results set and spill to disk are supported.

+* Entity and transaction integer ids are 64 bits long, instead of 32 bits.

 * Respects `:db/valueType`.
 Currently, most [Datomic® value types](https://docs.datomic.com/on-prem/schema.html#value-types) are
   supported, except uri.
 Values of the attributes that